yojimboking/jimbocore/_articles/Exocore Installation Instructions.md

 Optionally, you can find instructions for setting up a custom domain [[here|custom domain]].

-## 2. Clone your repo and set to ssh
+## Clone your repo and set to ssh
 First, download [Github Desktop](https://desktop.github.com/) if you don't already have it.

 Open the program and follow the instructions to sign in to your Github account then click `Current Repository` at the top left, then `Add > Clone Repository...`

-Now enter `git@github.com:yourusername/reponame.git` replacing your github username and repo name, e.g. `git@github.com:remiliacorp/exocore.git`, and where you want to store your exocore (if you want to edit on mobile this will need to be on a cloud drive like iCloud, see [[Using Exocore on Obsidian#4 Optional Sync with Mobile|Step 4: Sync with Mobile]])
+Now enter `git@github.com:yourusername/reponame.git` replacing your github username and repo name, e.g. `git@github.com:remiliacorp/exocore.git`, and where you want to store your exocore (if you want to edit on mobile this will need to be on a cloud drive like iCloud, see [[Exocore Installation Instructions#Optional Setup Mobile Editing|7.
+Setup Mobile Editing]])

 ![[Screen Shot 2022-09-19 at 7.06.31 PM.png]]

 ### Change repo to ssh
 If you've already cloned your repo before, you'll need to make sure it's set to ssh, not https.
-If you haven't, continue onto [[Exocore Installation Instructions#3 Setup SSH with Github|Step 3.
+If you haven't, continue onto [[Exocore Installation Instructions#Setup SSH with Github|4.
 Setup SSH with Github]]

 Navigate to the repo on Github Desktop, then click `Repository > Repository Settings` in the menu bar.